Libertalia! It’s not just a band. It’s a nation.

 Lyrically, they don’t come with anything as direct (or as militant) as La Marseillaise or, for that matter, The Star Spangled Banner but they do interject classically liberal themes throughout and, at least metaphorically and atmospherically, the philosophy of new age libertarians such as Jane Roberts, Ayn Rand and Dambisa Moyo.

 Libertalia also brings something extremely rare in modern pop music, a subtle sense of humor.
-Whether it’s the spoken voice of God declaring in the last verse of That Thing You Do that “There is a day!”; the conclusion of each chorus of The Dance of Lil-Lea with a massive chant of “Om”; or the ending riff of Time Out!, obviously lifted from Wagner’s Flight of the Valkyries, it’s clear that Libertalia has a level of professional competence that enables it to make serious music while not taking itself too seriously.
+Whether it’s the spoken voice of God declaring in the last verse of That Thing You Do that “There is a day!”; the conclusion of each chorus of The Dance of Leah with a massive chant of “Om”; or the ending riff of Time Out!, obviously lifted from Richard Wagner’s Flight of the Valkyries, it’s clear that Libertalia has a level of professional competence that enables it to make serious music while not taking itself too seriously.

 But can this music actually be used to help unite market-liberals from all around the world behind the objective of creating, somewhere on the planet, at least one truly free country?
 It would seem to be an utterly improbable, if not outright impossible, objective.